OnlyPaul/corrected-age-calculator/design-docs/01-project-overview.md

-# Corrected Age Calculator - Project Overview
+# Corrected Age Calculator - Project Overview (React TypeScript)

 ## Purpose

-This application is designed to help healthcare professionals and parents calculate the corrected age and postmenstrual age of infants, particularly preterm babies.
-These calculations are crucial for assessing developmental milestones and medical care for infants born before full term.
+This modern React TypeScript application is designed to help healthcare professionals and parents calculate the corrected age and postmenstrual age of infants, particularly preterm babies.
+Built with Material UI components and comprehensive type safety, these calculations are crucial for assessing developmental milestones and medical care for infants born before full term.

 ## Target Users